-Students who do not abide by these expectations will be expected to change clothes, phone parents for delivery of appropriate clothing, or benched in the office for the remainder of the day.
+Students who do not abide by these expectations will be expected to: change clothes, phone parents for delivery of appropriate clothing, or benched in the office for the remainder of the day.
 Changing into PE clothes is an acceptable change as a last resort.
-Inappropriate or offensive clothing will be confiscated by school administration; the offending article(s) of clothing will be handed over to the administration.
-1st offense: students can pick up items(s) at the end of the school day.
-2nd offense: items will be returned to parents.
-Furthermore, additional discipline may occur if students are defiant in complying.
+Inappropriate or offensive clothing will be confiscated by school administration; the offending article(s) of clothing will be handed over to parent or guardian of student in violation.